Versent/saml2aws/README.md

 ```

 When using the aws cli with the `mybucket` profile, the authentication process will be run and the aws will then be executed based on the returned credentials.

+# Caching the saml2aws SAML assertion for immediate reuse

+You can use the flag `--cache-saml` in order to cache the SAML assertion at authentication time.
+The SAML assertion cache has a very short validity (5 min) and can be used to authenticate to several roles with a single MFA validation.

+The cache name file is called `.saml2aws_cache` and is stored in your `.aws` directory in your user homedir.

 # License